brendt/stitcher.io/src/content/blog/2024-03-16-building-a-custom-language-in-tempest-highlight.md

 **In summary:**

-- Patterns provide a regex that matches parts of code
+- Pattern classes provide a regex pattern that matches parts of code.
-- Those regexes should contain a group named `match`, which is written like so `(?<match>…)`
+- Those regexes should contain a group named `match`, which is written like so `(?<match>…)`, this group represents the code that will actually be highlighted.
-- Finally, a pattern provides a `TokenType`, which is used to determine the highlight style for the specific match
+- Finally, a pattern provides a `{php}TokenType`, which is used to determine the highlight style for the specific match.

 ### 2. Injections